 Online courses can also be more convenient for students who only need a few credits to complete their degree programs, or who have to get some simple remedial courses out of the way.
 A course that isn’t essential to your specific degree program, but is still a requirement, may not be worth the extra effort of finding time in your schedule to visit campus.

-However, for some programs, the hands-on experience and networking that an on-campus program provides can be essential.
-Students in technical programs, for instance, may benefit much more from an on-the-ground course, even if an online version is available; no video or simulation can take the place of having your hands on a real engine if you’re studying automative maintainance, for instance.
+However, for some technical school programs, the hands-on experience and networking that an on-campus program provides can be essential.
+Students in technical programs, for instance, may benefit much more from an on-the-ground course, even if an online version is available; no video or simulation can take the place of having your hands on a real engine if you’re studying automotive maintenance, for instance.

 On-campus courses can also provide valuable networking opportunities.
-Many community colleges are heavily involved in community service, partnerships with local businesses, and apprenticeship opportunities, and all of these can help students make connections that can turn into employment after graduation.
+Many community colleges and technical schools are heavily involved in community service, partnerships with local businesses, and apprenticeship opportunities, and all of these can help students make connections that can turn into employment after graduation.

 The question of online vs on-campus isn’t just one of personal preference, or even of study habits or learning styles; the choice can have real implications for job preparation and market readiness.
 It’s not a decision to make lightly.